A calm clinic setting for safe fractional laser treatment after filler.

 Getting the best results from your treatments starts long before you walk into the clinic.
 Proper preparation is your secret weapon for a smooth procedure, a faster recovery, and stunning, long-lasting outcomes.
 Think of it as setting the stage for your skin to heal beautifully and respond perfectly to both the filler and the laser.
 It’s all about working with your provider to create a clear plan, prepping your skin correctly, and walking into your appointment feeling confident and fully informed.
 A little planning goes a long way in ensuring your experience is as comfortable and effective as possible.

-Your Pre-Treatment Consultation Checklist
+Your Consultation Checklist

 Your consultation is the most important step in this process.
 This is your dedicated time to partner with your provider and map out a treatment plan that’s tailored to your unique skin and goals.
 Be prepared to be an open book—the more your provider knows, the better they can care for you.
 Before you go, make a list of everything you want to cover.
 You should always discuss your treatment plan in detail, leaving no stone unturned.
 Make sure to talk about your complete medical history, any medications or supplements you take, and your current at-home skincare routine.
 This is also the time to get specific about the results you’re hoping for so your provider can align the treatment with your expectations.